nikkuexe/docker-magento-wordpress/README.md

 ### Docker Compose

-[Docker Compose](https://docs.docker.com/compose/) is the recommended way to run this image with MySQL database.
+[Docker Compose](https://docs.docker.com/compose/) is the recommended way to run this image with an MySQL database.

 A sample `docker-compose.yml` can be found in this repo.